Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-29-Langdon-Jones-The-Hall-of-Machines.md

 # Overall: 3/9.
 I think one's work inevitably reflects their personality and perspective.
 So did this work created by a composer and artist.
-Jones clearly didn't provoke much of my enthusiasm but I didn't dislike his style.
+Jones clearly applied much of his own unique life experience into this work such as his obsession with clock and nervousness towards interlocked machines.
+So although he didn't provoke much of my enthusiasm and touch the right chord of mine, but I didn't dislike his distinctive perspective and would not reject his further work.